top of page

 How does a Guardian Home work?

-We want to make sure all of our future moms have a loving, caring home.
-When we are looking to place a potential future mom and have found the perfect family, we provide the puppy to the guardian family at no cost.
+We want to make sure all of our future moms and dads have a loving, caring home.
+When we are looking to place a potential future parent, and have found the perfect family, we provide the puppy to the guardian family at no cost.
 The family takes their new addition home just like any new puppy owner.
 They work on potty training, basic training, and provide food, vet care, and grooming for their new family member.
-When the puppy has grown and about 18 months old, we do all the recommended testing to see if the prospective mom is a good fit to carry a litter of puppies.
-If she is healthy, passed all her testing, and has a fitting temperament, we will breed her on her next heat cycle.
-When she is close to her due date, we bring her to our home and help her deliver and take care of her puppies for the next 6-8 weeks.
-When the puppies are weaned, she then heads back home.
-After she has about three or four litters, we have her spayed, at our expense, and she will live her life with your family.
+When the puppy has grown, we do all the recommended testing to see if the prospective mom or dad is a good fit to produce puppies.
+If they are healthy, passed all testing, and have a fitting temperament, we add them to our breeding program.

-Once our future mom is old enough and has finished health testing, she will be bred with a stud of our choosing.
-We will take her for a few hours, three days of her heat, to have a "playdate" with our stud and then she is brought back home.
+Once the future mom is old enough and has finished health testing, typically around 2 years, she will be bred with a stud of our choosing.
+When she is in heat at her peak ovulation time, we will take her for a few hours up to a few days to have a "playdate" with our stud and then brought back home.
 Female dogs are pregnant for 63 days.
-During her pregnancy she will continue to live with her family til a few days before she is due.
+During her pregnancy she will continue to live with her family as her belly grows.
+When it is a few days before her due date, we bring her to our home to get ready for delivery.
 We help deliver, care for her and her puppies, provide all the necessities, and provide veterinarian care for her and the puppies while she is at our home.
-We love our guardian home pups so while she is away from her family we do our best to shower them love and affection.
+We love our guardian home pups, so while she is away from her family we do our best to shower her with love and affection.
 Our guardian dogs do great while they are away from their family and love the special treatment they receive from my husband and I and our five children!
 After our moms have finished nursing and training their pups, they head back to their families.
 They are typically at our home from 6-8 weeks.
 Families are always welcome to come visit and see the pups, often families enjoy being there for delivery!

 bottom of page